• EN Standard Hot Rolled Steel I Beams IPE/IPEAA System 1

 Material prepare (billet) —heat up—rough rolling—precision rolling—cooling—packing—storage and transportation

-Q:What are the different sizes available for steel I-beams?
+Q:What are the different factors that affect the strength of steel I-beams?

-Q:What are the fire resistance properties of steel I-beams?
+Q:What are the different types of steel connections used for composite I-beams?

 1. Manufacturer Overview